Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Method

-LoRA's additive structure guarantees generation equivalence in theory: disabling the adapter recovers the base weights exactly.
-In practice, we identified two mechanisms by which standard training pipelines silently corrupt the base weights (Requirements~1--2 below), plus a practical barrier that makes na\"ive generation infeasible (Requirement~3).
-The contribution is not the mathematical property but the identification of failure modes that violate it.
+LoRA's additive structure makes generation equivalence achievable in principle: in any layer where LoRA is the only adapter, disabling it returns the layer to its pre-LoRA state.
+In practice, two mechanisms can corrupt the generation pathway during retrieval fine-tuning (Requirements~1--2 below), and a third constraint determines whether generation is fast enough to be practical (Requirement~3).
+Our contribution is the identification of these failure modes; \ours{} is structured so that Requirements~1--2 do not arise, and Requirement~3 is addressed in the decode loop.

-Making dual-head generation work from a retrieval-fine-tuned model requires addressing these three requirements.
-Requirements 1 and 2 are correctness constraints (generation fails silently without them); Requirement 3 is a practical necessity (generation works without it but takes ${\sim}38\times$ longer).

-\paragraph{Requirement 1: Attention mode restoration.} Retrieval training patches full-attention layers to bidirectional attention.
-If these patches are not reverted before generation, autoregressive decoding fails: the model can attend to future tokens during prefill, breaking the causal structure that left-to-right generation depends on.
+\paragraph{Requirement 1: Attention mode restoration (inference-time correctness).} Retrieval training patches full-attention layers to bidirectional attention.
+This is an inference-time setting rather than a stored weight: if the patch is not reverted before generation, autoregressive decoding fails because the model can attend to future tokens during prefill, breaking the causal structure that left-to-right generation depends on.
 In Qwen3.5's hybrid architecture, only ``full\_attention'' layers (as opposed to sliding-window layers) require this patching, since sliding-window layers use a fixed local window that is compatible with both modes.
 Our implementation stores both the original causal and patched bidirectional forward functions per layer, switching between them at mode-toggle time.